unclebob/spacewar/README.md

   you at long range; but they can detect bases.
 So once you place a base down, you can expect visitors.
 Perhaps _lots_ of visitors.

+  ## Blockades

+  Eventually, unless you stop them, the Klingons will invade your bases and take them over.
+  Blockaded bases will not ship any materials to other bases.
+Materials manufactured by, or shipped to a blockaded base will be acquired by the occupying Klingons.

+  Beware, more than one Klingon can occupy a base.
+If you challenge a base with three or four Klingons occupying it; be prepared for a pitched battle.

   ## Dilithium Clouds

   When you destroy a Klingon vessel, their on-board dilithium will disperse amidst